magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/mqtt.md

 ### Server side RPC commands

-ThingsBoard allows sending [RPC commands](/docs/user-guide/rpc/) to the device that is connected to ThingsBoard directly or via Gateway.
+IoT Hub allows sending [RPC commands](/docs/user-guide/rpc/) to the device that is connected to IoT Hub directly or via Gateway.
-Configuration, provided in this section is used for sending RPC requests from ThingsBoard to device.
+Configuration, provided in this section is used for sending RPC requests from IoT Hub to device.

 Select basic or advanced MQTT configuration: